ajrouvoet/ajrouvoet.github.io/src/content/blog/shaken-not-made.md

   (...more to follow)
 ```

-Having informed Shake of what we *want*, we now have to inform it about how to
+Having informed Shake of *what* we want, we now have to inform it about *how* to
 get it.
 This is done with make-like rules, as follows:

 ```haskell